- Simplicity of biometric enrollment

 Nestled between the Blue Ridge and Smoky Mountains in North Carolina, Buncombe County has transformed itself from a rural farm community to a dynamic location frequently appearing on “Top ten places to live” lists.
 The county has approximately 1,400 employees including firemen, sheriff deputies, nurses, social workers, pharmacists, librarians, emergency medical workers, permit and inspections staff, landfill workers, agriculture extension agents, naturalists, lifeguards, planners, tax assessors and administrators.

 “They helped us dramatically reduce systems complexity and the difficulties traditionally associated with onboarding users.
-The BioConnect identity management platform ensured the devices operated consistently on an enterprise level for faster biometric recognition.”
+The BioConnect identity management platform ensured the devices operated consistently on an enterprise level for faster biometric recognition.

-The integrated system deployed for Buncombe County consisted of Suprema BioEntry W biometric readers, BioConnect identity management platform and Software House’s C•CURE 9000 security and event management system.
+The integrated biometric system deployed for Buncombe County consisted of Suprema BioEntry W biometric readers, BioConnect identity management platform and Software House’s C•CURE 9000 security and event management system.